Medical Laboratory Technology

 A candidate for the Associate of Applied Science degree in Medical Laboratory Technology must follow the required procedure for admission to the College and, in addition, is required to:

 1. Contact the MLT faculty to schedule an interview and a career interest/options guidance session.
 (Prospective MLT students who lack a strong science background may also be required to complete BIOL 1107K before progressing further than MLTS 1101.)
-It is highly recommended that most, if not all, pre-requisites be completed prior to starting the MLTS major field courses, but at least MATH 1111 and BIOL 2252K.
+It is highly recommended that most, if not all, prerequisites be completed before starting the MLTS major field courses, but at least MATH 1111 and BIOL 2252K.

 2. Apply and be accepted to Dalton State College and meet all regular A.A.S. degree admission requirements.

 3. Procure a physical examination form from the MLT department after being accepted into the program, have a personal physician complete it, and forward the completed form to the MLT program director before the clinical practicum begins.
-Students will be required to have up to date immunizations and obtain a TB skin test once accepted into the program.
-Additional requirements, after acceptance in to the MLT program, will involve a background check and drug screen at the students cost.
+Once accepted into the program, students must have up-to-date immunizations and obtain a TB skin test.
+After acceptance into the MLT program, additional requirements will involve a background check, drug screen, malpractice insurance, uniforms, and BLS-AHA CPR at the student's cost.
 (Information distributed in MLTS 1101, Introduction to Health Sciences/Phlebotomy.)

 4. Satisfactorily complete all chemistry requirements and clinical courses before beginning clinical practicum at an affiliated hospital.

-5. Become acquainted with policies pertaining to college and hospital regulations as set forth in the MLT Student Handbook.
+5. Become acquainted with policies pertaining to college and hospital regulations as outlined in the MLT Student Handbook.

-6. Achieve a 2.5 GPA on general education courses.
+6. Achieve a 2.5 GPA in general education courses.

-Assignment to affiliated hospitals is determined by the MLT faculty.
-Students are required to purchase liability insurance and appropriate uniforms for clinical practicum once accepted into the MLT Program.
-Clinical facilities used by the program may require students to submit to background checks and drug screenings before they are allowed in the facility.
+The MLT faculty determines assignments to affiliated hospitals.
+Students must purchase liability insurance and appropriate uniforms for clinical practicum once accepted into the MLT Program.
+Clinical facilities used by the program require students to submit a background check and drug screenings before being allowed to begin practicum.
 Based on the information obtained, these facilities can refuse student access.
 Failure to be accepted into clinical facilities may jeopardize the student’s ability to complete the program.

 MLT Technical Essentials